Venkatesh-Bellari/HirePath/README.md

 serve -s .
 ```

-The application will be available at `http://localhost:3000` (or another port if 3000 is taken).
+The application will be available at `http://localhost:3000`.

 ## 📁 Project Structure
 ```